Public School Energy Services

 The PSFP program works by connecting school districts with investors who are interested in renewable energy projects, and facilitating the creation of Managed Energy Service Agreements (MESAs) and Energy Service Performance Contracts (ESPCs) that enable these investors to build renewable energy projects on school facilities that generate revenue for both the school district and the investor, while presenting virtually zero risk to the school district.

+Other types of third party ownership models, such as PPAs are also possible to be used to fund energy projects.
 It is common for these projects to generate anywhere from $500,000 to $2,000,000 in positive cash flows for school districts over a 20 year time period, with all risk absorbed by third party investors and EnergyLink.

 How to start the program